 The project was initiated and completed to support continued reliable, safe and cost-effective electricity to customers, provide needed customer transmission service, and support new renewable energy development.
 Construction of the line was initiated in 2018 for the new transmission line between our Wallula Substation in Washington and Bonneville Power Administration’s McNary Substation near Umatilla, Oregon.
 The transmission line was originally planned to also connect Wallula with an existing substation in Walla Walla Washington.
 That section, however, is not scheduled to proceed at this time.
-The 30-mile, 230-kilovolt line between Wallula and McNary was constructed on a 125-foot-wide right-of-way.
+The 30-mile, 230 kilovolt line between Wallula and McNary was constructed on a 125-foot wide right-of-way.
 We worked to minimize impacts to the community and local environment during project development, construction and maintenance.
 The project was placed in service January 31, 2019.

-Our Energy Gateway transmission expansion investment is intended to better integrate our company's East and West control areas.
-Building a line west into Oregon from the Hemingway Substation near Melba, Idaho will increase system flexibility and reliability to serve customers.
-While originally proposed as an approximately 375-mile, single-circuit 500-kilovolt transmission line from the Hemingway Substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
-To that end, in January 2012, we signed a permitting agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.
+Building a line west from Idaho will increase system flexibility and reliability to serve customers.
+While originally proposed as an approximately 375-mile, single-circuit 500 kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, we pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
+To that end, in January 2012, we signed a permit funding agreement with Idaho Power and Bonneville Power Administration on the proposed Boardman to Hemingway line.

 Transmission options for “Boardman to Hemingway” are being considered from among alternative projects and will be brought into service as soon as appropriate for PacifiCorp customers.

 Note: The current project schedule includes a construction start date in July of 2023 with completion mid-year 2026.